mirasvarc/mirasvarc/README.md

 ### About me
 - 👨‍💻 Full stack web developer in digital agency
-- 🎓 Student of Sofware engineering (Master's degree)
+- 🌍 From Czech Republic
-- 📍 Based in Brno, Czech republic
+- 📍 Currently working remote from Spain